helio-fm/helio-sequencer/Docs/getting-microtonal.md

 ![change-temperament]

-The project refactoring menus provides two choices:
+The project refactoring menus provide two choices:
  * the `"Change temperament"` command will simply switch the piano roll highlighting and update key signatures,
- * the `"Convert to temperament"` command will, in addition, update notes: the conversion is made using chromatic scale approximations - see the temperament model [description](configs.md#temperaments) - Helio will use these chromatic maps as the "least common denominators" among temperaments to convert from one to another.
+ * the `"Convert to temperament"` command will, in addition, update notes: the conversion is done using chromatic scale approximations (see the [temperament model](configs.md#temperaments) for more information).
+Helio will use these chromatic maps as the "least common denominators" among temperaments to convert from one to another.

-All scale-related tools will only show those scales with octave size matched with current temperament (the piano roll doesn't distinguish EDO's from non-EDO's, all that matters is the number of keys in octave, highlighting, key names, etc).
+All tool that work with scales will only show scales with octave size matching current temperament.
+The piano roll doesn't distinguish between EDOs and non-EDOs; all that matters is the number of keys per octave, highlighting, key names, and so on.

 ### Limitations

-The default built-in temperaments [list](configs.md#temperaments) includes 12-edo, 19-edo, 22-edo and 31-edo.
+The built-in temperaments [list](configs.md#temperaments) includes 12-edo, 19-edo, 22-edo, 26-edo and 31-edo.

-And the built-in scales [list](configs.md#scales) only includes 7-tone scales for each of those temperaments, because there are several pieces of the app which still assume working with diatonic scales, e.g. the chord tool or the arpeggiator tool, - so given that limitation, using these tools with any built-in temperament or scale would make at least some kind of sense.
+The built-in scales [list](configs.md#scales) only includes 7-tone scales for each of those temperaments, because there are several pieces of the app which still assume working with diatonic scales, e.g. the chord tool or the arpeggiator tool.
+With that limitation, using these tools with any built-in temperament or scale would make some sense.

 ### Adding a custom temperament